乐闻世界logo

 { "private": true, "workspaces": ["packages/*"], "scripts": { "install": "pnpm install", "publish": "pnpm publish --filter ./packages/*" } }

-In this way, we have completed the basic migration process from Lerna to pnpm.
-Of course, the migration of specific projects may be more complex, requiring gradual completion and ensuring that each step is executed correctly.
+This completes the basic migration process from Lerna to pnpm.
+Of course, specific project migrations may be more complex and require step-by-step execution to ensure each step is correctly implemented.

 2024年6月29日 12:07 回复